bz150/yelp-final-project/README.md

 ## Installation
 Fork this [remote repository](http://github.com/bz150/yelp-final-project) under your own control, then "clone" or download your remote copy onto your local computer.

-After cloning the repo, navigate there from the command-line:
+Navigate to the repository from the command-line:

 ```sh
 cd yelp-final-project